scu-zjz/IMDLBenCo-doc/docs/guide/quickstart/0_dataprepare.md

                 img_resized.save(output_path)
                 print(f'Resized and saved {filename} to {output_directory} with resolution {new_width}x{new_height}')
             else:
-                # If no resizing is needed, directly copy the image to the target folder
+                # If the image does not need to be adjusted, directly copy it to the target folder
                 img.save(os.path.join(output_directory, filename))
-                print(f'Image {filename} already meets the target size and was saved without resizing.') return 1  # Return a success count except Exception as e:
+                print(f'Image {filename} already meets the target size and was saved without resizing.') return 1  # Return the count of successful processing except Exception as e:
         print(f"Cannot process {filename}: {e}")
-        return 0  # Return a failure count
+        return 0  # Return the count of failed processing

 def get_image_resolutions_and_resize(directory='.', output_directory='resized_images', target_size=1024):
-    # Create output directory if it doesn't exist
+    # Create the output folder, create if it does not exist
     if not os.path.exists(output_directory):
         os.makedirs(output_directory)

     # Get all image files
     image_files = [f for f in os.listdir(directory) if f.lower().endswith(('png', 'jpg', 'jpeg', 'bmp', 'gif', 'tiff'))]

-    # Process images using a thread pool
+    # Use a thread pool to process images
     total_processed = 0
     with ThreadPoolExecutor() as executor:
         futures = [executor.submit(process_image, filename, directory, output_directory, target_size) for filename in image_files]

-        # Wait for all threads to complete and accumulate the number of processed images
+        # Wait for all threads to complete and accumulate the number of processed
         for future in futures:
             total_processed += future.result()

-    # Output the total number of images processed
+    # Output the total number of images
     print(f"\nTotal number of images processed: {total_processed}")

 # Execute the function